-LIVING ALTERNATIVES MAIL-ORDER POLLINATORS

-As farmers and the agricultural industry search for alternatives to pesticides, the raising of insects for sale is becoming more common - pollinators such as bumblebees, and pest-controllers such as ladybirds.

-WHEN BEETLES GET INTO BOTTLES Effects on wine of the harlequin ladybird Harmonia axyridis, traded internationally as a beneficial but also causes damage to grapevines, responsible for changes in taste and aroma no beetles 1 beetle per litre 10 beetles per litre hitte citrus flora beanut swee sulphur dioxid oell pepper white wine asparagus asparagu iumus sulphur dioxide bell pepp melon flora citrus taste notes aroma notes red berry bitte plum anut asparagus/ sulphur dioxide oell peppe red wine earthy/herbace cheesv chee earthy/herbaceous asparagu sulphur dioxide bell peppe ed berry cherry plum

-The harlequin ladybird, native to eastern Asia, has been imported to North America and Europe as a beneficial because it consumes five times more aphids than do local ladybird species.
+LIVING ALTERNATIVES MAIL-ORDER POLLINATORS As farmers and the agricultural industry search for alternatives to pesticides, the raising of insects for sale is becoming more common - pollinators such as bumblebees, and pest-controllers such as ladybirds. nsects are not just bred and sold for consumption by livestock or humans.
+They are also marketed for the work they do - for the ever more specific roles they play in agriculture.
+Two of the most important jobs are controlling pests and pollinating crops.
+In the biological control of pests, viruses, bacteria and fungi are also deployed along- WHEN BEETLES GET INTO BOTTLES Effects on wine of the harlequin ladybird Harmonia axyridis, traded internationally as a beneficial but also causes damage to grapevines, responsible for changes in taste and aroma 1 beetle per litre 10 beetles per litre citrus eanut sulphur dioxide oell pepper white wine asparagus sulphur dioxide taste notes aroma notes red berry plum asparagus/ sulphur dioxide red wine earthy/herbaceous sulphur dioxide ZIYAL ed berry © INSEKTENATLAS 2020 / PICKERING ET AL., The harlequin ladybird, native to eastern Asia, has been imported to North America and Europe as a beneficial because it consumes five times more aphids than do local ladybird species.
 But if it has consumed all the aphids, it starts eating other ladybird species.
 It can infest damaged grapes and if threatened releases a bitter defensive substance.
 A single beetle in a grape can damage a litre of wine.
 In the USA, scientific tastings have investigated the effect of adding either one or ten beetles to a litre of white and red wine.
-The acceptable limit is about 1.7 beetles per kilogram of Riesling grapes.
-ZIYAL side insects.
+The acceptable limit is about 1.7 beetles per kilogram of Riesling grapes. side insects.
 The "beneficial" insects can be ordered from a mail-order supplier and are delivered in a packet.
 Bumblebees are most widely employed as pollinators, though bees and flies also have a slice of the market.
+In 2016, biological pest control was used on around 30 million hectares of agricultural land worldwide - out of a total of 4.86 billion.
+Europe is the biggest market for invertebrate pest-control officers, while North America leads the way in using bacteria and viruses.
+Latin America and Asia trail along behind, but the market there is growing quickly.